aakashverma1124/llm/typescript/README.md

 `npm install openai`

-Initialise typescript
+## Initialise Typescript

 `npx tsc --init`

+## Build in this order if you're following and building on your machine.

+- intro-project
+- web-summarization

-Run projects
+## Run projects

 `npx ts-node src/<project_name>/index.ts`

+## `web-summarization` project

+You need this step when you start building `web-summarization` project.
-Dependencies needed for `web-summarization` project `npm install axios cheerio`
+`npm install axios cheerio`

 `axios`: for making http requests